-Principal’s prep is a one x 55 minute session each week with the Principal and Pastoral Director for Year 7 in which scholars learn about the academy.
+Principal’s prep is a one x 55 minute session each week with the Principal and Senior Pastoral Director in which scholars learn about the academy.

 There are many intended outcomes of the course but the main intentions are:

 - For the Principal and Year 7 scholars to build relationships and get to know each other.

 - For scholars to understand the history of the academy and the values that underpin it.

 - Through consistent weekly checks, for the Principal to communicate the high expectations of equipment, full sentences and folder control.

 - To introduce ‘soft skills’ to the scholars, such as welcoming visitors, hand shaking, eye contact, etc.

 - For the scholars to learn about ways of keeping themselves safe and the different systems within the academy which enable this.